 The medical centre at Bedstone College is staffed by two part time qualified nurses who provide three surgeries a day from Monday to Saturday between 8.30am and 4.30pm.
 They provide medical support and health advice for day and boarding students as well as staff.
-The medical centre is fully equipped with a waiting room, a treatment room, an isolation room, a quiet room and two separate wards with separate bathroom facilities for boys and girls should they become unwell whilst at school.
+The medical centre is on the first floor of the main building and is fully equipped with a waiting area, a treatment room and a ward should pupils become unwell whilst at school.
 Our nursing team are able to assess and treat minor injuries and illness with over the counter medications.
 The Nurses can help support and manage chronic disease such as asthma, diabetes, and epilepsy.
 They provide medical care following the schools own comprehensive health guidelines.
 They can help arrange repeat prescriptions.
 Children can self refer to the school counsellor directly or through the Sister or another member of staff in confidence.

 New joiners are asked for a medical history and consent forms and boarders have the chance to talk to Sister during their first days.
 We store medicines safely and dispense them with parental permission.